-Engage your child with a daily dose of Mystery Science – an online science resource for teachers that is currently being offered free to EVERYONE as students stay home from school.
+Engage your child with a daily dose of Mystery Science – an online science resource for teachers that is currently offered free to EVERYONE as students stay home from school.
 The site offers short videos, usually under 10 minutes in length, each of which explores a specific question using hands-on activities.

 Everything is laid out for you – materials list, printout, video (which you pause in between different parts of the activity), supplemental reading post-activity, etc. It’s designed for teachers to do with their classes, but lots of homeschoolers do them at home.
 Lessons are categorized by age group to make it easy for you.
 And, these lessons are aligned with Next Generation Science Standards which were adopted by Maine for its public schools last year!